 It was a sad fireplace.

-But, oh dear!
-The dingy color, the soot marks that no amount of scrubbing could remove, the general “tiredness” of the whole thing.
+And, oh dear!
+There is the dingy color, the soot marks that no amount of scrubbing can remove, and the general “tiredness” of the whole thing.

 Sad, sad, sad.